niklashigi/refined-prime-video/README.md

             <strong>Edge</strong>
           </td>
           <td>
-            By <a href="https://microsoftedgesupport.microsoft.com/hc/en-us/articles/360017581013">enabling the <em>Allow extensions from other stores</em> setting</a> you can install <a href="https://chrome.google.com/webstore/detail/refined-prime-video/pieemlagbhnombolehnjdoaoojpphedd">the Chrome extension</a> in Edge.
-Please note that, as of September 2019, this feature is <strong>only</strong> availabe in <a href="https://www.microsoftedgeinsider.com">preview builds of Edge</a>.
+            You should be able to install <a href="https://chrome.google.com/webstore/detail/refined-prime-video/pieemlagbhnombolehnjdoaoojpphedd">the Chrome extension</a> in up-to-date versions of Edge, although you might have to <em>"Allow extensions from other stores"</em>.
           </td>
         </tr>
         <tr>